asimpson/lambda-pres/slides/tips.md

 ## Go over budget
 Set memory and execution time higher than you think and dial it back once your lambda matures.
 Note: you are only billed for the time you use.

+## Test locally
+Test locally as much as you can!
+The feedback loop of write, zip, upload, test, fail really sucks.

+## Automate all the things
+The AWS Control Panel is functional but awful.
+The aws-sdk and aws-cli are incredible.